cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 ## Cookiecutter support

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) can be used to set a template as a starting position for the repository initialization.
-If <path_to_repo> is given as an absolute or relative path, it overwrites the name which may be given to the repository in the cookiecutter prompt.
-If no <path_to_repo> is provided, the repository is initialized in the root directory.
+If `<path-to-repo>` is given as an absolute or relative path, it overwrites the name which may be given to the directory in the cookiecutter prompt.
+If no `<path-to-repo>` is provided, the repository is initialized in the root directory.
 No new directory is created, even if the cookiecutter template would normally do so.

+From the command line

 ```bash
 rdm init <path-to-repo> --cookiecutter <template_url>